 8th House Publishing, Montreal, 2013

 The summer of 2013, I served as a volunteer teacher in a school for Syrian refugees on the Turkish-Syrian border.
-During this time, I befriended many Syrians, mostly from the Idlib province, who would share with me their experiences of escaping the war in Syria.
+During this time, I met many Syrians, mostly from the Idlib province, who would share with me their experiences of escaping the war in Syria.

 In 2018, his reporting on Turkish politics received honorable mention in The World Justice Project's Lewis Prize for Exceptional Rule of Law Journalism.
 In 2013, he published a book titled "Seven Syrians: War Accounts From Syrian Refugees" with 8th House Publishing.